choyiny/cscd01.com/src/content/coursework/open-source-project.md

 **Task**: Verify with your TA that your issue satisfies course requirements.

+You should take a look at the new [review process](https://python.langchain.com/v0.2/docs/contributing/review_process/) by langchain.

+As reference, you can check out what [pull requests](/showcase) have been made by other students in the past.

 After identifying an issue, you must come up with an intended solution with pseudo-code and outline the files that you may need to change or create.
 You must include enough detail to convince the TA that the approach is feasible and non-trivial.

-**Task**: Show the TA your intended solution along with the files that require to be changed.
+Furthermore, you should discuss your intended solution with the community to get feedback.
+Please include screenshots of your discussions in your submission.

+**Task**: Submit an implementation plan to the TA on the Google Doc provided.

 You will be graded on the following items: